nikolajRoager/SPAC_Java_HoI4Optimization/readme.md

 | 16th Apr 38  | Katowice      | Build          | Trains    | 241       | 2     |
 | 8th Aug 38   | Katowice      | Build          | Trains    | 48        | 0     |

-Or in a simple graph:
+Or in a simple graph (CORRECTION, this graph is from an OLDER simulation, where the 3rd of May 1937 factory produced trucks, and the 19th of October 1937 factory support equipment):

 ![Military Factories.png](Military%20Factories.png)

-In general, I tried to import resources whenever the national deficit was more than 4:
+In general, I tried to import resources whenever the national deficit was more than 4 (Again, this is from the older simulation, but the only difference is in rubber):

 ![Resource balance.png](Resource%20balance.png)